kehindeadigun/Fund-Nav-Data-Cleaning/README.md

-# Nav Sheet Data Cleaning
+# Fund Nav Data Cleaning
 This repository contains a project for cleaning some messy weekly stock information over a ten year period for use in testing and developing an algorithm.

 ---